vinaygautam87/vinaygautam87/README.md

 - 👋 Hi, I’m vinay gautam
 - 👀 I’m interested in every thing that challanges me
-- 🌱 I’m currently learning BigData , Spark , Scala , AWS
+- 🌱 I’m currently using BigData , Spark , Scala , AWS, SQL
 - 💞️ I’m looking to collaborate on where ever I can.
 - 📫 How to reach me ...
 8745052665